 The set of subcarriers, K is specified in the Sensing Measurement Report Control field.
 This calculation is performed for each tuple of receive and transmit antennas, (t, r), with t=1, 2, …Nt and r=1, 2, …Nr.

 For a given tuple of transmit and receive antennas, (t, r), the positive scaling factor γ(r,t) is selected to avoid overflow when scaling and quantizing the measured CSI using Equations (B) and (C).
-The sensing responder selects the exact value of the scaling factor.
+The sensing receiver selects the exact value of the scaling factor.

 This calculation is performed for each tuple of receive and transmit antennas, (t, r), with t=1, 2, …Nt and r=1, 2, …Nr.